kivo360/funguauniverse/README.md

-# Funguatoolbox
+# Fungua Universe
-Tools that help build the Funguana Pipeline
+Universal Tools to run the Funguana Pipeline.
+These functions are not extemely critical to the full application.